Managing cybersecurity incidents

 - Gateways: May assist in identifying anomalous or malicious network traffic indicating an exploitation attempt or successful compromise.

-- Multifunction devices: May assist in identifying anomalous or malicious user behaviour indicating a cyber security incident.
+- Multifunction devices: May assist in identifying anomalous or malicious user behaviour indicating a cybersecurity incident.

 - Operating systems: May assist in identifying anomalous or malicious activity indicating an exploitation attempt or successful compromise.